Education Health Care (EHC) Assessments

-It is a good idea for you to discuss your intention to make a request for assessment with your child’s school as they will be able to help and advise you on the support available to help your child with their special educational needs.
+It is a good idea for you to discuss your intention to make a request for assessment with your child’s education setting as they will be able to help and advise you on the support available to help your child with their special educational needs.

 A young person over the age of 16 can also request an assessment on their own behalf.